Why is Psychology Today not working for therapists?

 More therapists, same number of clients searching

-Clients stopped starting their search on PT
+Clients stopped starting their search on Psychology Today

 Five years ago, "go to Psychology Today and search by zip code" was common advice.
 That behavior has shifted.
 More clients now start on Google, in Maps, inside their insurance portal, or by asking an AI tool for suggestions.